 The Group engaged in the sales of fine wine to Hong Kong local residents with delivery services through Metropolitan Fine Wine and leasing of professional fine wine storage services through Metropolitan Wine Cellar.
-Revenue recognised in this business segment for the year ended 31 December 2022 amounted to approximately HK\$12.8 million (For the year ended 31 December 2021: approximately HK\$19.0 million), which represented a decrease of approximately HK\$6.2 million compared with the corresponding period of last year.
-In the first quarter of 2023, the forth wine cellar was launched at room 404A, Block B, Seaview Estate.
-The revenue from Metropolitan Wine Cellar is expected to increase going forward.
+Revenue recognised in this business segment for the year ended 31 December 2021 amounted to approximately HK\$19.0 million (2020: approximately HK\$14.6 million), which represented an increase of approximately HK\$4.4 million compared with the corresponding period of last year.

-The total carrying value of the Group's portfolio of investment properties categorized under wine business segment amount to approximately HK\$45.0 million (31 December 2021: approximately HK\$36.7 million), which comprise a unit in industrial building located in Hong Kong of HK\$34.0 million (31 December 2021: HK\$34.0 million); and ROU that meet the definition of investment properties of HK\$11.0 million (31 December 2021: HK\$2.7 million).
+The total carrying value of the Group's portfolio of investment properties categorized under wine business segment amount to approximately HK\$36.7 million (2020: approximately HK\$35.8 million), which comprise a unit in industrial building located in Hong Kong of HK\$34.0 million (2020: HK\$35.6 million); and ROU that meet the definition of investment properties of HK\$2.7 million (2020: HK\$0.2 million).